 A business plan is more than a mere formality you have to go through to attract investors.
-Essentially, it is a concrete development strategy for your business — no matter if it is a local flower shop or a global manufacturer.
-Any new enterprise, no matter how big or small, will go through essential development stages as well as experience challenges along the way.
+It is a concrete development strategy for your business, whether a local flower shop or a global manufacturer.
+No matter how big or small, any new enterprise will go through essential development stages and experience challenges along the way.
 That is why every successful entrepreneur needs to start with a thorough, coherent, and comprehensive business plan.

-Sure, if you have never created a business plan before, the whole endeavour might seem challenging.
-In practice, it is not always so — especially if you understand what a business plan is and which aspects it should cover.
-Once you are sold on the basics, you should use your business plan as a tool to convince potential sources of finance, investors, and employees that you and your start up business are the real deal.
+This task may seem daunting if you have never written a business plan.
+However, even if you know what a business plan is and what it should cover, it is not always true in practice.
+So use your business plan as a tool to convince potential investors and employees that you and your start-up business are the real deal.

 What is a Business Plan?

-A business plan explicitly explains how a new company, or start up, understands its primary objectives.
-Simply put, it is about what a company will do, why, and for who.
-But more importantly, creating a business plan is about highlighting actionable strategies on how all of these goals will be achieved.
-To create a functional plan, one will have to consider the company from several perspectives — not just the idea and the product, but also finances, the commercial opportunities, goals, marketing, benchmarking successes, and so on.
+A business plan explicitly explains how a new company or start-up understands its primary objectives.
+It is about what a company will do, why, and for who.
+But more importantly, it is about highlighting actionable strategies on how you will achieve all these goals.
+To create a functional plan, you will have to consider the company from several perspectives — not just the idea and the product, but also finances, the commercial opportunities, goals, marketing, benchmarking successes, etc.

-Some companies create business plans for internal use, which is a wise and responsible strategy.
-An internal business plan helps business owners keep track of their progress, ensuring their business development goes according to plan.
-Whilst creating a business plan for internal use is a wise idea, it is not a must-have feature.
-Besides, internal plans may be somewhat vague.
+Creating business plans for internal use is an innovative and responsible strategy.
+An internal business plan helps owners keep track of their progress and ensures their business growth goes as planned.
+However, while creating an internal business plan is a good idea, it is not required.
+Moreover, internal plans generally can be vague.

-There are several reasons to build a functional and commercial plan, even if you do not intend to share it with investors or anyone outside your top management team.
-A well-written business plan is an important tool because it gives entrepreneurs the ability to lay out their goals and track their progress as their business begins to grow.
+There are several reasons to build an operational and commercial plan, even if you do not intend to share it with investors or anyone outside your top management team.
+First, a well-written plan for a business loan is an essential tool because it gives entrepreneurs the ability to lay out their goals and track their progress as their business begins to grow.

 Developing a business plan for a new business